Online Services Security Centre

 TalkTalk/BT vhishing scams

 We have seen an increase in telephone vhishing scams, with fraudsters claiming to be from telecoms providers, such as TalkTalk, BT and others, offering a refund.
 If you receive a call like this, hang up and call the provider back on a number you can verify using a different phone to the one you were called on.
 Do not give the caller remote access to your PC, and do not log into your Online Banking if instructed to do so by the caller.
-Never reveal your bank account details, PIN, the full 5 digits of your Personal Access Code (PAC) or codes from your code card / card reader over the phone.
-Fraudsters may ask for codes from your code card or card reader to transfer money to a safe account; do not comply.
+Never reveal your bank account details, PIN, the full 5 digits of your Personal Access Code (PAC) or codes from your card reader over the phone.
+Fraudsters may ask for codes from your card reader to transfer money to a safe account; do not comply.

 If you feel you have been affected by this type of fraud or any other scam, call our customer service advisers on 028 9034 6034 (8:30 to 17:00 Mon to Fri) or email us at email@example.com.